Understanding Vehicle Recalls and Car Safety | Attorneys for Auto Accidents

 - Recall Management: Monitoring the effectiveness of safety recalls

-- Recall – Once the recall is issued, the word is spread, and consumers are informed of the next Most often consumers are asked to make an appointment with their dealership to have their vehicle serviced.
+- Once the recall is issued, the word is spread, and consumers are informed of the next step.
+Most often, consumers are asked to make an appointment with their dealership to service their vehicle.

-If you’re worried about recalls and aren’t sure whether your vehicle may be affected, you can subscribe to notifications.
+If you’re worried about recalls and aren’t sure if they affect your vehicle, you can subscribe to notifications.

-Using data from the National Highway Traffic and Safety Administration (NHTSA) recall database, a study was conducted to identify vehicles with the highest and lowest recall rates.
+Using data from the National Highway Traffic and Safety Administration (NHTSA) recall database, a study identified vehicles with the highest and lowest recall rates.

 - Mercedes-Benz C-Class

 - GMC Sierra